 Typically, HD camcorders can afford to have larger sensors than a smartphone might.
 Assuming sensor quality is constant, larger sensors perform better in low light and produce clearer details.
 The X920 features a 1/2.3-inch sensor.
 It’s pretty much the largest you’ll find in a consumer-grade camcorder these days, and it shows.
 In our tests, the X920 consistently outshined its competitors by consistently offering the best colors and clearest image.

 Lens quality also plays a large part in the overall quality of your footage, and the X920 has one of the best lenses that we tested.
-Although its zoom range isn’t enormous when compared to its direct competitors, it has the fastest lens that we tested with a max aperture of f/1.5.
+Although its zoom range isn’t enormous when compared to the Panasonic HC-W580, it has the fastest lens that we tested with a max aperture of f/1.5.
 That means this lens can direct more light to the sensor than any other camcorder we tested, resulting in improved low light performance.

 With a max resolution of 20.4 megapixels for still images, it offers respectable performance for a video-first device.
 We’d like to emphasize, however, that in most cases, still imaging performance shouldn’t be overly influential in your decision.
 Still, being able to produces high-resolution photos is useful if you need to shoot stills and video simultaneously – or if you’d like to zoom in and snap some shots in a way that you couldn’t on your smartphone.

 How easy or difficult your camera is to use can mean the difference between fumbling with your device and capturing the moment at hand.
 After our testers spent some time with the X920, we found that it performed reasonably well in this regard, although there was room for improvement in some areas.
 First, the menus aren’t terribly intuitive to work with and so finding specific settings can be a bit of a challenge initially.